-mobility restrictions that were still in place due to Covid-19.
+2.1 Mobility trends, regions of origin and countries of origin mobility restrictions that were still in place due to Covid-19.

-The steady growth in international academic staff at NURI means that, in 2021, about 29% of all academics and researchers come from abroad.
-In 2016, this proportion was roughly 23%.
-The current share of international academics and researchers at NURI is thus more than twice as high than at universities (see pp. 88/89).
-This is partly due to the different including universities, is above average at 22% (see pp. 90/91).
+In 20211, around 15,900 academics and researchers of foreign nationalities were contractually employed by the four largest nonacademics and researchers at NURI is thus more than twice as high than at universities (see pp. 88/89).
+This is partly due to the different university research institutes (NURI).2 Their number has more than doubled since 2011 (+112%), indicating more dynamic development at NURI than at universities in terms of international academic staff.
+While the number of international academics and researchers at universities has risen by 29% since 2016, the increase at including universities, is above average at 22% (see pp. 90/91).
 In addition, the outstanding research conditions and lower language barriers - there are no teaching obligations and English is generally spoken in natural science laboratories - also contribute to the international attractiveness of NURI.